Undergraduate course

 Oral health therapist, dental hygienist, health promotion officer, public health practitioner, oral health academic, industry sales representative.

-Accredited by the Australian Dental Council.
-Once you graduate, you will be eligible to apply for registration with the Australian Health Practitioner Regulation Agency.
+This program is accredited by the Australian Dental Council.
+Once you graduate, you will be eligible to apply for registration with the Australian Health Practitioner Regulation Agency as an Oral Health Therapist.

 Minimum 500 hours of supervised dental practice, initially in the simulation facility before progressing to our on-campus oral health clinic and later in professional clinical situations, including: childcare facilities, residential aged care facilities, community dental clinics, specialist dental departments, public hospital dental clinics, private dental practices.

-Available as an additional year (or part-time eqv) to students based on merit.
+Available as an additional year (or part-time equivalent) to students, based on merit.

 This program and future professional practice is both mentally and physically demanding.
 Students may be required to practise hands-on examinations and simulated treatments/procedures with other students in laboratory classes.
 Applicants who may be unsure of their ability to complete the degree and work in the profession should contact the University prior to applying.